chirangaalwis/carbon-demo-app/README.md

 This Java IntelliJ IDEA project has been packaged using the maven-assembly-plugin.

+Before running the application make sure you have Docker and Google Kubernetes set up in your machine.

 Follow the steps below to run the application:

 1. Pull the wso2-carbon5-demo-app repo and perform a Maven build (jdk version 1.7)